 Mobility Info Point

-On request, we give information and advice to the Dutch diplomatic network.
-We also conduct research on best practices and frequently occurring obstacles in international cultural transactions.
-The Info Point participates on behalf of DutchCulture in the international network for cultural mobility On The Move.
+Aside from giving advise, we also conduct research on best practices and frequently occurring obstacles in international cultural movement.
+The Mobility Info Point participates on behalf of DutchCulture in the international network for cultural mobility On the Move.

 Are you an artist planning to have an exhibition in the Netherlands?
 A dancer temporarily working with a Dutch dance company?
 Have you been invited to do research at a Dutch institute?
 No matter whether you are working on your own, with a Dutch partner or are part of a larger project, international cultural projects are always subject to rules and regulations.
 On these pages we cover the most important topics.